 - Gathering information from the crime scene, including taking photos and video

-- Gathering information about the incident scene, including traffic and weather conditions
+- Gathering information about the incident scene, including traffic and also weather conditions

 Filing Court Motions

-Without any evidence, the prosecutor may have no case against you and will simply drop the case before it even goes to trial.
-There are a number of legal reasons for keeping evidence out of court, including:
+There are a number of legal reasons for keeping evidence out of court, for example:

 - Improper evidence handling

 - Improper instructions for the field sobriety tests

 - Medical issues leading to a false positive

 - Police lacking reasonable suspicion to make a traffic stop